HaoWang420/bOEMD-net/README.md

 # bOEMD-Net

+The *project* pape is [here](https://winstonhutiger.github.io/project/qubiq_uncertainty_quanification/).

-This is the official code repository for *Bayesian Attention for Inter-Rater Uncertainty Quantification in Medical Image Segmentation*.
+This is the official code repository for *Inter-Rater Uncertainty Quantification in Medical Image Segmentation via Rater-Specific Bayesian Neural Networks*.

 In this work, we present a simple yet effective Bayesian neural network architecture to estimate the inter-rater uncertainty in medical image segmentation.

 ## Usage